muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 ![yellow](/images/readings_uncalibrated/yellow.png)

 As you can see, this is far from ideal.
-First, results for the same color in different positions significally differ due to the fact that every LDR and every LED is pointing in a slightly different direction.
+First, results for the same color in different positions significantly differ due to the fact that every LDR and every LED is pointing in a slightly different direction.
 Second, sometimes different colors can have overlapping value ranges (for example, red and orange often appear the same).
 Finally, all the readings are highly sensitive to the ambient light.